GreenComfyTea/OBS-Stats-on-Stream/README.md

 # OBS Stats on Stream
-The Script allow to display certain technical data on stream.
+The script allow to display certain technical data on stream.

 # How to use
 1. Download the script.